-Equipment Arrival

-Teams should arrange shipments to arrive no earlier than 3 days prior to event.
+Equipment Arrival: Teams should arrange shipments should arrive no earlier than 3 days prior to event.

-Equipment Outbound Pick-Up

-Teams should arrange shipments to ensure their package(s) is picked up / dropped off BEFORE the team departs to return home.
-RoboNation and the competition venue staff are not responsible for ensuring that team's outbound shipment.
+Equipment Outbound Pick-Up: Teams should arrange shipments to ensure their package(s) is picked up / dropped off BEFORE the team departs to return home.
+RoboNation and the competition venue staff are not responsible for ensuring that team's outbound shipment gets out.